 No, I don’t think so.
 The Germans are very bureaucratic, you need a document for everything.

 I can relate to your feeling as an outsider.
 I always felt like an alien never understanding why on earth people act the way they do.
-Then only recently I discovered that is due to me not being “wired” as most of the others and that it’s called Asperger’s.
+Then only recently I discovered that is due to me not being “wired” as most of the others and that it’s called autism.
 I thought autism was the thing where children sit in a corner, rocking themeselves and not ever talking or looking at someone.
-I had no clue that this was just one severe form within a huge spectrum of autism forms and that there is something like high functioning autism where you wouldn’t think someone was autistic but maybe just a little different.
+I had no clue that this was just one severe form within a huge spectrum of autism forms and that there are also people you wouldn’t think they were autistic but maybe just a little different.
 And that the latter can remain completely undiscovered or at least for a long time.
 I was over 40 when I started to find out.
 As long as I had to go along with the others it cost me so much effort that it ruined my health forever.

 So asking me about doing things my own way is in some way redundant. 😉 I have to do it like that or I’d shrivel and fall apart.